vladimirfomene/MovieReviewBoard/outline.md

 ## Modern Web App Architecture
 * Explain why a GraphQL API backend and SPA is a modern app architecture.
 * Why Kotlin and GraphQL?
-* What we will build.
+* What you will build.

 ## Bootstrap and secure Spring Boot backend
 * Bootstrap a Kotlin Spring Boot application from `start.spring.io`.
-* Register the API on Auth0.
-* Add your Auth0 API to the Spring Boot app.
-* Add a helloworld endpoint and Secure it using Auth0.
+* Add a helloworld endpoint to it.

 ## Bootstrap your Vue.js app
 * Scaffold a Vue.js app with Vue CLI.
-* Create an Auth0 app and connect it to the Vue app.
-* Add state management for session data using Vuex.
-* Show how to consume the helloworld endpoint from Vue.js
+* Consume the helloworld endpoint from Vue.js

+## Securing and consuming an endpoint from your Spring Boot backend
+* Secure your Spring Boot and Vue.js apps with Auth0
+* Consuming the secured helloworld endpoint with Vue.js

 ## Conclusion
-* Quick recap on what they learnt in the article.
+* Quick recap on what you learnt in the article.
 * Resources were readers can deepen their knowledge.
 * Set the stage for the next article.

 # Vue.js, Spring Boot, Kotlin, and GraphQL: Building Modern Apps - Part 2

-**TL:DR:** Quick word on what they will be building?
-How the content is divided and what they will learn.
+**TL:DR:** Quick word on what you will be building?
+How the content is divided and what you will learn.

-## Prerequisites
-* JDK 8 or above
-* Node.js, npm and Vue CLI
-* Beginner knowlegde in Kotlin, Spring Boot and Vue.js(with pointers to Auth0 articles).
-* Refer the reader to the first article. (add a link to it)
-* Text editor or IDE.

 ## Quick reminder of Part 1
-* Reminder of what we built in Part 1 on the article.
+* Reminder of what you built in Part 1 on the article.

 ## Build your GraphQL API
 * Add a GraphQL server to the Spring Boot app.